DataDog/hiring-engineers/answers.md

       datadog user - OK

       I tried multiple solutions, but continuously ran into this issue.
 I believe it is an issue with my machine's version of MongoDB.

+  Creating a Custom Agent Check
+      Following the documentation listed here: https://docs.datadoghq.com/developers/agent_checks/

+      I made my first custom check following Datadog's simple check instructions for "your first check": https://docs.datadoghq.com/developers/agent_checks/#your-first-check

+      I created a hello.py file in the Checks.d folder, and a corresponding hello.yaml file in the conf.d folder, and tested it in the command line using - "datadog-agent check hello".

+      For my_metric, I created a my_metric.py file in the Checks.d folder, and a corresponding my_metric.yaml file in the conf.d folder.

+      in checks.d/my_metric.py I added the python code: from checks import AgentCheck

+        from random import randint

+        class MyMetricCheck(AgentCheck):
+        def check(self, instance):
+          randomNumber = randint(0, 1000)
+          self.gauge('my_metric', randomNumber)

+      In my_metric.yaml I added:

+        init_config:

+        instances:
+          [{}]
+        tags:

+      I tested my_metric.py in the command line using "datadog-agent check my_metric" I found my check summary in the Datadog dashboard and saw that my_metric has a status of "ok"